Options Profit Calculator

 How is options profit calculated?

 Options profit at expiration equals the option’s intrinsic value minus the premium paid, or plus the premium received for a sold option.
 For a long call, profit = max(stock price minus strike, 0) minus premium paid.
-Before expiration, P&L is modeled with the Black-Scholes formula, which factors in time value, implied volatility, the risk-free rate, and time to expiration.
-This calculator runs both modes: At Expiration for intrinsic value only, and Theoretical for the Black-Scholes price on any date up to expiration.
+Before expiration, P&L is modeled with an options pricing model that factors in time value, implied volatility, dividends, the risk-free rate, and time to expiration.
+This calculator shows both at once: the solid chart line is profit at expiration, and the dashed line is the theoretical option price on any date you choose.

 What does probability of profit mean?

-Probability of profit is the risk-neutral probability that the position closes in profit at expiration, based on the current underlying price, the breakeven points, implied volatility, and time to expiration.
+Probability of profit is the risk-neutral probability that the position closes in profit at the nearest expiration, based on the current underlying price, the breakeven points, implied volatility, dividends, and time to expiration.
 It is a model output, not a guarantee.
-A probability of 65% means that under current pricing the market is pricing a 65% chance of the underlying being inside your profit zone at expiration.
+A probability of 65% means that under current pricing the market implies a 65% chance of the underlying being inside your profit zone.
 Higher IV and more time to expiration generally widen the range of outcomes.

 Does this calculator support calendar and diagonal spreads?

 Yes.
 Legs can carry different expirations.
-The payoff chart and the multi-date P&L table both account for the far leg’s remaining time value at each evaluation date using Black-Scholes theoretical pricing.
+The payoff chart, the probability of profit, and the heatmap P&L table all account for the far leg’s remaining time value at each evaluation date using theoretical pricing.
 Calendar Spread, Diagonal Spread, and Double Diagonal are pre-built templates in the strategy dropdown, so you can pre-fill the legs with one click and then adjust strikes, premium, and contract count.

 What is the max profit on a call option?